|> Other English exercises on the same topics: Frequent mistakes | Plural [Change theme]|

 Please log in to save your progress.

-End of the free exercise to learn English: Agreement of subject and verb
+End of the free exercise to learn English: Plural of Nouns 1

 A free English exercise to learn English.